-Project LIBERTY is a commercial-scale, cellulosic ethanol plant that is scheduled to begin operations in Iowa in early 2014.
+Project LIBERTY is a commercial-scale, cellulosic ethanol plant that is scheduled to begin operations in Iowa in 2014.
 The plant is expected to produce 20 million gallons of ethanol growing to approximately 25 million gallons per year.
 It is the first project of the POET-DSM Advanced Biofuels Joint Venture.

 Project LIBERTY will make use of corncobs, leaves, husk, and some stalk that passes through the combine during harvest.
 The process uses about 25% of the available material, leaving 75% on the ground for erosion control, nutrient replacement and other important farm management practices.